tobigiwa/screenMonitor/README.md

 ## Liscremon

-Liscremon, Linux Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS), which are very doable.
+Liscremon, Linux Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS).
 It's Linux for now, because it is the development environment I use.
 I own a banged-up HP Pavilion, so Windows support is definately coming(WinScreMon).
 I can't say much of MacOS(DaScreMon), shit is too expensive.

-This README.md is meant to invite contributions to the project, I believe am working too slow on it, mostly probable because I just want more opinions on the features that would be useful (building in secret is not so much fun I think).
-So if you want to touch grass with this codebase, THANK YOU 🙌🏿🙌🏿🙌🏿 and here are the things you should know.
+This README.md is meant to invite contributions to the project, I believe am working too slow on it, also because I just want more opinions on the features that would be useful (building in secret is not so much fun as I thought).
+So, if you want to touch grass with this codebase, THANK YOU 🙌🏿🙌🏿🙌🏿 and here are the things you should know.

 ## Project Scope:

 The suitable name for this project is something like a 'screen monitor' without any operating system name attached.
 The central feature is to monitor **desktop screentime and application usage** something like the iOS screentime in the iPhone Settings or projects like [ActivityWatch](https://activitywatch.net/), [RescueTime](https://www.rescuetime.com/), [ManicTime](https://www.manictime.com/) or [WakaTime](https://wakatime.com/).

-The plan is to follow more on the path with ActivityWatch, but in [Go](https://go.dev/), ActivityWatch is built with [Python](https://www.python.org/), with plans to have some part of it now in [Rust](https://www.rust-lang.org/).
+The plan is to follow more on the path with ActivityWatch, but in [Go](https://go.dev/), ActivityWatch is built with [Python](https://www.python.org/), with plans to rewrite some part of it in [Rust](https://www.rust-lang.org/).

 So far on this project, the central feature is available;